hemchander23/pipedrive-cti-app/README.md

 ![](https://developers.pipedrive.com/tutorials/codelabs/building-cti-phone-solutions-pipedrive-app/img/abfe63a936ef293.png)

-This app lets you build a simple caller app using Twilio.
+Lets you build a simple caller app using Twilio and Pipedrive APIs.
 The accompanying tutorial can be found [here](https://developers.pipedrive.com/tutorials/codelabs/building-cti-phone-solutions-pipedrive-app/index.htm?index=..%2F..index#0).

 ### What will we be doing?